-How has Disney engaged a new generation of Star Wars fans with its acquisition of Lucasfilm?
+How has Disney revitalised the Star Wars franchise since the acquisition of Lucasfilm?

 Join cultural critic Dan Golding in conversation with Clem Bastow and Ally McLean to explore the Star Wars universe after George Lucas startled fans and the entertainment industry alike by selling the Star Wars franchise to Disney.